Elizabeth Palmer and Matthew Scott Murders: Where is Hilbert Thomas Today?

 Who Killed Elizabeth Palmer and Matthew Scott?

 In the initial stage of the investigation, the authorities were short of leads as none of the family members or friends of Elizabeth Palmer and Matthew Scott could give any significant information or name any potential suspects, which didn’t aid in determining the probable motive behind the gruesome double murder.
-Upon being questioned, Richard revealed that he spoke to his wife that morning, but she said nothing out-of-the-ordinary, except that it was just another boring day.
+Upon being questioned, Richard revealed that he spoke to his wife that morning, but she said nothing out of the ordinary except that it was just another boring day.
 With no leads except for a missing car, the case was soon going cold.

 However, eight months later, a stroke of luck graced the probe.
 In October 2009, a chance discovery of the stolen Lexus in the parking lot of the El Dorado Inn in Anaheim by a police officer bolstered the investigation.
-And as luck would have it, an individual named Hilbert Pineil Thomas, 43, came by a station of a Los Angeles County sheriff a couple of days later to voluntarily turn over a 9 mm handgun.
+As luck would have it, an individual named Hilbert Pineil Thomas, 43, came by a station of a Los Angeles County sheriff a couple of days later to voluntarily turn over a 9 mm handgun.
 This was the result of the fact that his ex-wife had filed a restraining order against him, which ordered him to submit his firearms to the authorities.

 With a rejuvenated vigor, investigators quickly tied the stolen Lexus with Thomas.
 Forensics also found proof as they discovered his fingerprints and DNA inside Elizabeth’s car.
 The police also found witnesses who stated seeing him drive the stolen sedan within days of the murder of Elizabeth and Matthew.
 Thomas was promptly arrested later in October after forensics determined the gun he had surrendered to be the murder weapon.
 Investigators also discovered that Thomas lived only one and a half blocks from the scene of the homicide.